sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_params.md

 **parm1_DESCRIPTION** - A description of the param.
 This value is shown when you run sst-info in the command line.

 **parm1_DEFAULT_VALUE** - Shows or describes the default value for the parameter.

-### Remarks

-Document and register all the parameters a component or subcomponent has.

 ### Examples